wireservice/agate/docs/tutorial.rst

 The median number of years an exonerated individual spent in prison was 8 years.

 Sometimes, the built-in computations, such as :class:`.Change` won't suffice.
-In this case, you can use the generic :class:`.Formula` to compute new values based on an arbitrary function.
+I mentioned before that you could perform arbitrary column-wise aggregations using :class:`.Summary`.
+You can do the same thing for row-wise computations using :class:`.Formula`.
 This is somewhat analogous to Excel's cell formulas.

 For example, this code will create a ``full_name`` column from the ``first_name`` and ``last_name`` columns in the data: